 Southern California cities like Calabasas, Burbank, or Santa Monica, may fine you for smoking in public.
 New York’s initiatives include increased taxes on cigarettes, and a city-wide campaign to stop smoking with a hotline residents can call for tips and support.
 It seems these two states, while on opposite coasts, each want to take a hard stance on tobacco consumption.
 California smoking laws have been enforced since the 1990’s.

 In contrast, parts of the South consider “no Smoking” more of a suggestion than a rule.
 The laws are not easy to enforce, and the penalties for breaking them are not steep enough.
 In some cases, the choice to institute a smoking ban is up to the business owner.
 Alabama has no state-wide ban, but several areas restaurants still designate smoking areas for patrons.

 Real Ways to Quit, And The E-Cig Myth

 Medical websites seem to universally agree that smoking is bad, but quitting is a topic that continues to remain contentiously debatable.
 It’s common to hear that most American’s don’t know how to quit, but with so many alternatives it’s difficult to tell which is the right method to choose.

-Recently, electronic cigarettes have become popular as a supposed method to quit.
+Recently, electronic cigarettes and vaporizer starter kits have become popular as a supposed method to quit.
 But are they really?
-According to the FDA, who recently made a point of saying that they don’t actually know whether e-cigarettes are safe.
+According to the FDA, who recently made a point of saying that they don’t actually know.
 The reason for the popularity of eCigs is the lack of second hand smoke, which is actually worse than what the smoke a smoker inhales.